121 Privacy of Information

 Where discretionary considerations are possible, a balanced approach to resolving conflicts between privacy and other values must incorporate the perspectives of the University as an institution, the collective behavior of employees and students, and the protection of individual privacy.

 A. Institutional Perspective.
 MTSU must not be unduly constrained with respect to administrative efficiency in the enforcement of policies related to information privacy.
-Considering the mission, internal control of information, and external mandates governing information collection and use, each organizational unit to which privacy issues are of concern is encouraged to develop related procedures.
-Where practical, the decentralization of responsibility and the encouragement of employee participation in the development of relevant division or department operating procedures is the preferred method of increasing the level of learning and trust regarding information privacy issues.
+Consideration should be given to the mission, internal control of information, and external mandates governing information collection and use.

 B. Ethical Stewardship as a Collective Responsibility.
-We are ethically obligated to respect the privacy of others and to adhere to a reasonable standard of conduct that supports this collective respect.
+Employees and students of MTSU are ethically obligated to respect the privacy of others and to adhere to a reasonable standard of conduct that supports this collective respect.
 For example, when employees gain unintentional access to information that a reasonable person would consider private, personal, or confidential, sensible actions are required, such as the notification of officials who are responsible for initiating corrective measures, or simply returning or forwarding the information to the intended recipient or owner.